Use our search tool to browse our database of frequently asked questions!

 Most standard car hire excess policies will only allow one lead driver to be named on the policy.
 This means that the policy will only cover car rentals where that lead driver hires the vehicle.
 However there may be times when you need to cover two different lead drivers.
 Here we look at the different types of policies which are available.

-If you and a friend or family member are both hiring a car during one year then you may want to consider whether a policy which allows more than one lead driver to be named.
+If you and a friend or family member are both hiring a car during one year then you may want to consider a policy which allows more than one lead driver to be named.
 This is only possible on annual policies.

 If you run a quote with through the MoneyMaxim car hire excess comparison service, click the filter button at the top of your results table and select 'Policies allowing more than one lead driver'.
 This will filter your results to show family and dual lead driver policies.